 ERIN COPPERNOLL | HEAD COACH

-Erin Coppernoll has the most coaching victories in the history of the UW-Oshkosh women’s soccer program and the fourth-highest win total in WIAC annals.
-She has led the Titans to all four of their NCAA Division III Championship appearances and their lone WIAC title.
+Erin Coppernoll enters the 2018 season with the most coaching victories in the history of the UW-Oshkosh women’s soccer program and the fourth-highest win total in WIAC archives.
+She has led the Titans to all four of their NCAA Division III postseason appearances and their lone WIAC championship.

-In 2015, Coppernoll's team secured a share of its first WIAC title with a 5-1-1 league record and finished with a 14-4-3 mark overall.
-The Titans reached the NCAA postseason for the second straight year and the fourth time overall.
-Coppernoll coached three players to All-Region citations and six players to All-WIAC laurels, including league Defensive Player of the Year Ashley Siewert.
-Coppernoll's squad, which recorded eight shutouts, fell in the opening round of the Division III Championship in a shootout to DePauw University (Ind.).
+In 2015, Coppernoll's team secured a share of its first WIAC title with a 5-1-1 league record and posted a 14-4-3 mark overall.
+The Titans reached the NCAA postseason for the second straight year before losing an opening-round shootout to DePauw University (Ind.).
+Coppernoll coached three players to All-Region and six players to All-WIAC laurels in 2015, including league Defensive Player of the Year Ashley Siewert.

-During the 2014 season, Coppernoll led the Titans to a 12-8-1 record, a second-place finish in the WIAC standings and their third national postseason appearance.
-UW-Oshkosh, which tallied a league-best 12 shutouts, lost a 1-0 overtime decision to Augsburg College (Minn.) in the opening round of the NCAA Division III Championship after earning the program's second WIAC tournament title.
+During the 2014 season, Coppernoll led the Titans to a 12-8-1 record, a second-place finish in the WIAC standings and a national postseason appearance.
+UW-Oshkosh, which tallied a league-best 12 shutouts, lost a 1-0 overtime decision to Augsburg College (Minn.) in the opening round of the NCAA Championship after earning the program's second WIAC tournament title.

-In 2013, Coppernoll guided UW-Oshkosh to an 11-8-2 record and a second-place finish in the WIAC.
+In 2013, Coppernoll guided UW-Oshkosh to an 11-8-2 record and a second-place WIAC finish.
 The second-place showing was the Titans’ best since 2006.
 Coppernoll coached five All-WIAC first-team performers in 2013, including Anna Beckerleg who captured the league’s Defensive Player of the Year award.

 UW-Oshkosh gained its highest national ranking ever in 2012.
 The Titans opened the season with a 7-0-2 record and ranked 14th in D3soccer.com’s NCAA Division III poll.
 UW-Oshkosh finished the season with an 11-5-3 record.

-In 2011, the Titans prevailed in nine of their last 11 matches to earn a berth in the NCAA Division III Championship.
+In 2011, the Titans won nine of their last 11 matches to earn a berth in the NCAA Championship.
 UW-Oshkosh defeated UW-Whitewater in a shootout to clinch its first WIAC Tournament title.
 The Titans advanced to the second round of the national tournament with a shootout victory over Ohio Wesleyan University.

 Prior to arriving at UW-Oshkosh, Coppernoll spent three seasons as the head women's soccer coach and director of intramural sports at North Park University (Ill.).
 She coached the Vikings to a 22-31-3 record, including a 10-9 mark in 2002.